yetanotherco/yet-another-bridge/docs/mm_bot/architecture.md

 When the bot starts, it retrieves incomplete orders from the database and continues their processing.

 ### 4. Accepted Blocks Indexation
-The Main Order Indexer processes orders from pending blocks.
-The `Orders from Accepted Blocks Processor` will index the orders that belong to accepted blocks.
-This way, if the `Main Order Indexer` loses an order, it will be captured and processed by the `Orders from Accepted Blocks Processor`.

 ![accepted_blocks.svg](images%2Faccepted_blocks.svg)